intel-lab-lkp/linux/Documentation/process/backporting.rst

 has taken place, you effectively need to do the reverse when
 backporting: a patch to a single location may need to be applied to multiple locations in the backported version.
-(One giveaway for this scenario is that a function was renamed -- but that's not always the case.)
+(One giveaway for this scenario is that a function was renamed -- but that is not always the case.)

-To avoid incomplete backports, it's worth trying to figure out if the patch fixes a bug that appears in more than one place.
+To avoid incomplete backports, it is worth trying to figure out if the patch fixes a bug that appears in more than one place.
 One way to do this would be to use ``git grep``.
 (This is actually a good idea to do in general, not just for backports.)
-If you do find that the same kind of fix would apply to other places, it's also worth seeing if those places exist upstream -- if they don't, it's likely the patch may need to be adjusted. ``git log`` is your friend to figure out what happened to these areas as ``git blame`` won't show you code that has been removed.
+If you do find that the same kind of fix would apply to other places, it is also worth seeing if those places exist upstream -- if they do not, it is likely the patch may need to be adjusted. ``git log`` is your friend to figure out what happened to these areas as ``git blame`` will not show you code that has been removed.

-If you do find other instances of the same pattern in the upstream tree and you're not sure whether it's also a bug, it may be worth asking the patch author.
-It's not uncommon to find new bugs during backporting!
+If you do find other instances of the same pattern in the upstream tree and you're not sure whether it is also a bug, it may be worth asking the patch author.
+It is not uncommon to find new bugs during backporting!

 Verifying the result
 ====================